GudiVaraprasad/fix-track/README.md

 2. **Configure Environment Variables**
    - Navigate to the project folder.
-   - Set all required environment variables as required in the `.env` file.
+   - Set all required environment variables as required in the `sample.env` file.
+   - Rename `sample.env` to `.env` file.

 3. **Install Dependencies**
    Run the following command to install all necessary dependencies: